SleeveShirts

 🚩 Red Flags When Shopping for Sun Hoodies

 • No certified UPF rating.
 Marketing claims like "sun protection" without a certified UPF number mean nothing.
-Demand lab-tested certification.
+Demand third-party UPF certification.

 • Cotton or cotton blends.
 Cotton absorbs moisture, dries slowly, and offers minimal UV protection when wet.
 Stick to polyester or nylon.